d-bl/GroundForge/Choose-Stitches.md

 Form fields
 ===========

+* The [main] page has one text field to define all stitches of a pattern.
+  Hover with the cursor over stitches in the pair diagram and your browser should show a tool tip with an id and the stitch currently assigned to the id.
-* The [droste] page has one field per stitch.
+* The [stitches] page breaks the text field down into one field per stitch.
-  The position of the fields in the form reflects the position in the pattern.
   A cheat-sheet provides a visual representation for some less trivial stitches.
-* The [main] page has one text field to define all stitches of a pattern.
-  Hover with the cursor over stitches in the pair diagram and your browser should show a tool tip with the id for a position in the pattern and the current stitch assigned to the id.
+  The page assembles the content for the first stitch field of the main page.
+  The page works only for two patterns and a limited set of dimensions.

 Stitch definitions